-- Minimum qualification: Master's degree in Human and Social Sciences or political science. - 10 years' experience in conducting anthropological and /or socio- anthropological studies. - Experience in the field of disability - Knowledge of cultural context of South Sudan is a plus. - Established and proven experience in data collection, processing and analysis methods(qualitative) - Demonstrated ability to analyze, synthesize and write reports (provide a list of publications) - Capacity to train and manage a team of researchers

-- Good command of English language - Experience in participatory research approaches and gender.
+- Minimum qualification: Master's degree in Human and Social Sciences or political science. - 10 years' experience in conducting Studies especially meta-analysis studies. - Experience in the field of disability - Knowledge of cultural context of South Sudan is a plus. - Established and proven experience in data collection, processing and analysis methods(qualitative) - Demonstrated ability to analyze, synthesize and write reports (provide a list of publications) - Capacity to train and manage a team of researchers - Good command of English language - Experience in participatory research approaches and gender.